"That's one small step for a man,

 - Price-to-sales ratio

 One last thought regarding the power of small things is Fooldom itself.
 Recall that the Fool began as a very small publication, reaching just several dozen readers.
 Things have changed since then.
 As more and more people drop in, we grow and are more able to make a difference in the world.
 For just one example, when Starbucks wasn't permitting individual investors access to its conference calls, Fools across the country contacted the company and it changed its policy.
 (Thanks, Starbucks!)

 This growth will continue -- and you can help it happen, if you're so inclined, by adopting an "each one, teach one" attitude.
 Take a little time to bring up the subject of saving and investing with a friend.
 Many people are really losing out as time goes by while they haven't given investing a thought.
 You could do someone a big favor by jump-starting their financial planning process.

-You can help folks with non-Fool fare, such as Peter Lynch's books or an explanation of your own investing methods.
-Or nudge them toward us, perhaps by loaning your copy of You Have More Than You Think, or by using our handy insta-referral service, Yo!, which lets you select which Foolish topics to e-mail your friend depending on what you think will help them most.
-You also might encourage them to register here at the Fool so that they can receive our booklet: The Motley Fool's 13 Steps to Investing Foolishly.
-It's absolutely free to all new registrants (and, of course, registration is free, too).
+You can help folks with non-Fool fare, such as one of Peter Lynch's books or an explanation of your own investing methods.
+Or nudge them toward us, perhaps by loaning your copy of You Have More Than You Think, or by telling them to tune in to our radio show.
+Or just send them a link to our 13 Steps to Investing Foolishly.

 Incremental growth... it's where Drips get their power, it's how the secrets of a company's business are revealed, it's how the Foolish message reaches more and more people, and it's the means to fulfilling most of your financial dreams.